 - 1. Providing families with information about available child care resources and the five-star licensing system.
-Refer to the DCDEE website for more information https://ncchildcare.ncdhhs.gov/. - 2.
-Helping families understand their child care needs and options. - 3.
-Determining the eligibility of the family. - 4.
+Refer to the DCDEE website for more information https://ncchild care.ncdhhs.gov/. - 2.
+Helping families understand their child care needs and options. - Determining the eligibility of the family.
+Refer to Chapter 7 Family Definition and Determining Income Eligibility - 4.
 Promoting the selection of child care assistance based on parental choice. - 5.
 Maintaining contact with the recipient and the child care provider to ensure that the family is receiving the appropriate service(s) and to remain aware of family issues that may need to be addressed.

 - 6. Managing vouchers for eligible recipients and providers. - 7.
 Managing providers in the subsidy program through NC FAST. - 8.
 DCDEE recommends making visits to child care providers receiving subsidy funds.
-However, this is not required. - 9.
-Investigating all instances of overpayments, fraudulent misrepresentation, and sanctions.
+However, this is not required. - Investigating all instances of overpayments, fraudulent misrepresentation, and sanctions.
+Refer to Chapter 19 Fraudulent Misrepresentation, Improper Payments, Sanctions, and Appeals